 If the results of plastic concrete testing conform to the specification requirements, mold a sufficient number of acceptance cylinders according to PTM No. 611 from the same sample of concrete taken for slump, air content, and temperature determination.
-Standard cure acceptance cylinders according to PTM No. 611, Section 11.1, for 28 days and 56 days (AAAP and Prevention Level) at an acceptable location.
-Conduct 28-day and 56-day (AAAP and Prevention Level) at an acceptable location conduct 28-day and 56-day (AAAP and Prevention Level) at an acceptable for compressive strength testing, obtain two cores of the representative concrete within 3 working days as directed, and at no additional cost to the Department.
+Standard cure acceptance cylinders according to PTM No. 611, Section 11.1, for 28 days and 56 days (AAAP and Prevention Level Z) at an acceptable location.
+Conduct 28-day and 56-day (AAAP and Prevention Level Z) mixtures only) compressive strength testing of two acceptance cylinders according to PTM No.

+604. If for any reason two testable acceptance cylinders are not available for compressive strength testing, obtain two cores of the representative concrete within 3 working days as directed, and at no additional cost to the Department.
 Conduct 28-day compressive strength testing of the cores according to PTM No. 604.

-The Department will accept the lot of concrete if the average 28-day acceptance cylinder compressive strength test result is greater than or equal to the 28-day minimum mix design compressive strength specified in Table A and if the average 28-day C compressive strength requirements specified in Section 704.1(d)4.b have been met.
+The Department will accept the lot of concrete if the average 28-day acceptance cylinder compressive strength test result is greater than or equal to the 28-day minimum mix design compressive strength specified in Table A and if the average 28-day QC compressive strength requirements specified in Section 704.1(d)4.b have been met.